kjdeluna/Sokoban/README.md

 # Sokoban

 ### Program Description:

 This program is based on the Japanese transport puzzle, Sokoban.
 The game features a warehouse keeper that needs to push all the crates in their prospective locations.
 The program is implemented using Java and uses awt and swing components to recreate the Sokoban environment.
+The program also features a game solver, using BFS and DFS algorithms.

 ### Author:

 Kobe Jee B. De Luna
 CMSC 170 U-9L

 ### Credits:

-Sprites are provided by -http://kenney.nl/assets/sokoban -http://www.101computing.net/wp/wp-content/uploads/arrowKeys.png -https://i.stack.imgur.com/WHu9Z.png -https://i.imgur.com/1bXkyrY.jpg
+Sprites are provided by - http://kenney.nl/assets/sokoban - http://www.101computing.net/wp/wp-content/uploads/arrowKeys.png - https://i.stack.imgur.com/WHu9Z.png -https://i.imgur.com/1bXkyrY.jpg

 ### Installation